Disney Networks Group Asia Pacific: Sale to News Corporation

 Star TV and Viacom (MTV) ended a partnership that supplied music television programming, so Star TV launched Channel V to replace the American brand.
 The Indian version launched on 23 May 1994, followed by 4 additional versions: Channel V International, Channel V Thailand, Channel V Korea, Channel V Japan.
 Versions in Mandarin Chinese, Vietnamese and Cantonese would later be added.
 Star TV split its satellite signal to both northern and southern beams, resulting in a change for both operations.
 The northern beam included Prime Sports, Channel V, Star Plus, Star Movies and Star Chinese Channel, while the southern beam had Prime Sports, Channel V, Star Plus, BBC WSTV, Zee TV and Zee Cinema.
 However, Star Sports' northern beam featured soccer and gymnastics, while the southern beam included cricket for Indian viewers.
 After the purchase of a 49.9% stake in Zee TV in early 1994, the northern beam launched Zee News and Zee Cinema.

 Star TV channels were rebroadcast terrestrially in Brunei as of late 1994.
 The network proposed an expansion to Malaysia in late 1994, with a spokesman stating it would be "a place to do business."
 This would mark the end of a feud between Malaysian and British media.
 The network reached Indonesia in 1995 through an agreement with satellite provider Indovision.
 15 channels were planned to launch in the second half of the year.
 The viewership share of Star TV in Taiwan in 1995 was at 42%, attributed to the launch of Star Movies, which had many viewers in the country.

+Plans to launch the channel were unveiled on December 7, 1994, with the launch date set to somewhere between June and August 1995.
+It would be broadcast using the then-new AsiaSat 2 satellite.
+STAR and Viva would co-produce 130 new titles a year.

+The channel was originally launched as Viva Cinema on May 6, 1996, in partnership between Viva Entertainment in the Philippines and Star TV (later simply rebranded as STAR in 2001) in Hong Kong.

+On July 10, 2003, STAR announced that the joint venture with Viva Entertainment would not be renewed after Viva Entertainment acquired the remaining stake of the channel from STAR Group Limited, meaning Viva Cinema would be closed down on July 31, 2003.
+On August 1, 2003, Viva Cinema was rebranded as Pinoy Box Office.

 On 30 March 1995, the satellite radio station Star Radio launched in Cantonese and Mandarin for North Asia, with additional English service for South Asia and the Middle East.

 In the summer of 1995, Star TV considered launching least thirty channels on the service when AsiaSat 2 was launched.
 The new channels let the Star TV Network further customize its services for other regions and cultures.